 Sign Language Was Formally Developed in 17th Century Europe

-While there are many recorded records of sign language as early as 60 A.D., sign language wasn’t formally created until about the 17th century.
+While there are many records of sign language as early as 60 A.D., sign language wasn’t formally created until about the 17th century.
 Charles Michel de l’Eppe, who was a French priest, was one of the first advocates for deaf rights.
 In 1755, he established the original public school for deaf children called Institution Nationale des Sourds-Muets à Paris (National Institute for Deaf-Mutes in Paris).
 It led to l’Epee being referred to as the ‘Father of the Deaf,’ and the school became known all over the world.

 Different Countries Have Different Sign Languages

-Sign language isn’t universal and there are actually many different version of it.
+Sign language isn’t universal and there are actually many different versions of it.
 American Sign Language (ASL) is actually one of many versions of sign language developed over the years.
 The first version was invented in France and called French Sign Language (FSL).
 Today, there are many versions of sign language, each with their own unique signs and quirks like all languages have.

 Sign Language Originally Only Contained the Basic Alphabet